 The Domestic Fealty Collection, souvenir postcards, 2005

 In 2019 I was invited to do an installation on the theme of "Ephemera" in the newly acquired Little Station of Critical Mass A Centre for Contemporary Art in Port Hope, Ontario.
-The former train station seemed a good location to further explore these ideas, this time in a community setting in an historic small town with the building bringing its past as transitional space to the work and with its open windows, providing a I wanted to collect stories evoked by the shards, so printed prompts that people could leave in the gallery in a large cracked urn and held tea parties on Saturdays to open the space for conversation ranging from environmental responsibility, to archaeology, gardens, transitions and town history.
+The former train station seemed a good location to further explore these ideas, this time in a community setting in an historic small town with the building bringing its past as transitional space to the work and with its open windows, providing a glimpse of the changing Spring landscape and again linking the floral imagery on the shards.
+I wanted to collect stories evoked by the shards, so printed prompts that people could leave in the gallery in a large cracked urn and held tea parties on Saturdays to open the space for conversation ranging from environmental responsibility, to archaeology, gardens, transitions and town history.
 Volunteers helped members of the public create wearable shard pins as a remembrance.
 I also built a "Smashing Booth" that added an outdoors midway style performative element to the installation by giving the public a safe way to smash a dish.
 They were invited to bring their own unwanted ceramic or to choose one from a bin I had collected.
-They were also free to re-home and save from destruction any dish desired.
+They were also free to re-home and save from destruction any dish or shard desired.
 The reactions to smashing ranged from cathartic to transgressive and led to many more stories about family, loss and collection.